Find Your Perfect School

 : 800-667-1465 | 541-737-9204

-At 180 required credit units, Oregon State University’s (OSU) B.A. or B.S. in Anthropology offering is one of the most rigorous among its contemporaries.
+At 180 required credit units, Oregon State University’s (OSU) B.A. or B.S. in Anthropology offering is one of the most rigorous among its contemporaries in online education.
 But think of this as an accelerated path.
 With OSU’s quarter-term calendar, each course lasts for just a little over two months.
 With due diligence and perseverance, the program can be completed in two years.

 Students choose either a B.A. or a B.S. track.
 For the B.A. track, students are expected to take foreign languages courses and must attain a grade of at least C-.
 For the B.S. track, students must take courses in Computer Science, Mathematics, and Statistics.
 Whatever track the students choose, they should complete a minimum of 15 and 24 credits.